“Forbidden unto you are your mothers, and your daughters, and your sisters, and your father’s sisters, and your mother’s sisters…” (Qur’an 4:23).

 In Malaysia/Indonesia -where sexual promiscuity among Muslim teens is quite high I am not certain how they handle such scenarios either.

-For me and my position there is no such thing as illegitimate children in Islam!
+For me and our position at Prima-Qur’an, there is no such thing as illegitimate children in Islam!

 There are only illegitimate MEANS to have children.